Erasmus Summer Programme Courses

 The course will then turn on the relation between the population and the random sample and on how effects observed in the sample can be generalized to the total population.
 Some elementary probability elements will be needed here.
 This will lead to the important concepts of standard error and confidence intervals (for means, proportions, odds ratios).
 The general theory of hypothesis testing will be briefly outlined from an intuitive perspective and the fundamental concepts of statistical significance, power calculation and p-value will be introduced.
 Then, we shall review the most frequently used testing procedures: correlation test, unpaired and paired t-tests for comparing two means values, analysis of variance for comparing several means (with multiple tests correction), chi-squared test (and Fisher exact test) for comparing two proportions and more generally for contingency tables, McNemar test for paired proportions, and two-way analysis of variance for repeated data.
 The logistic model and Cox model will be briefly alluded to because of their importance in the international medical literature.
 The basic principles underlying non parametric tests will be outlined and the most used distribution-free tests mentioned (Spearman correlation, Wilcoxon signed rank test, Mann-Whitney U-test, Kruskal-Wallis and Friedman tests).

 All topics covered in the course will be illustrated using real data from the medical and biomedical literature and applied during practical sessions.

-Written exam on Friday 2 September 2016 (only for NIHES MSc students and for ‘keuzevak students’), date resit is to be announced.
+Written exam on the Friday in the week after ESP (only for NIHES MSc students and for ‘keuzevak students’).
 Course materials are allowed during the examination.
 If other students wish to do this exam, they have to pay a fee of €75,- per exam.
 Credits are 1.9 ECTS when you take the exam, instead of 0.7 ECTS.
 Please contact NIHES (firstname.lastname@example.org) if you wish to register for the exam, at least two weeks before the start of the course.

 This course is equivalent to Biostatistics for Clinicians (EWP22) and Biostatistical Methods I: basic principles, part A (CC02A).